aidandenlinger/advent-of-code-2022/README.md

 Doing Advent of Code 2022 in Rust for fun :)

-Solutions will likely be non-optimal, they will try to be idiomatic to the extent of my knowledge of Rust.
+Solutions prioritize legibility over optimality, although both are limited to the extent of my knowledge ;).
 You can find Advent of Code 2022 [here](https://adventofcode.com/2022).

 ## Install